krokedil/collector-checkout-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2017.12.07  	- version 0.5.0 =
+* Tweak         - Adds support for create order fallback on failed checkout form submissions.
+* Fix           - Change notificationUri to use get_home_url() to support callbacks for WP installed in a subfolder.

 = 2017.11.24  	- version 0.4.1 =
 * Fix			- Send product variant ID as SKU if no SKU is set in WooCommerce.
 WC function get_sku() returns main product SKU if on one exists in variant.
 This causes error in Collector Checkout.